In-Home Care vs Assisted Living Costs: Which Saves More in 2026?

 Understanding true costs of in-home care vs. assisted living

-Home health services have different rates based on what kind of care is needed:
+Home health services are priced differently depending on the kind of care needed:

 - Private room or apartment